rfshelley/Documentation/ref-docs/smartapp-ref.rst

     // subscribe to the "open" event for the contact sensor - only when the state changes to "open" will the handlerMethod be called subscribe(mycontact, "contact.open", handlerMethod)

-    // subscribe to all state change events for the installed SmartApp's location subscribe(location, handlerMethod)
+    // subscribe to all state change Events for the installed SmartApp's Location subscribe(location, handlerMethod)

-    // subscribe to touch events for this app - handlerMethod called when app is touched subscribe(app, appTouchMethod)
+    // subscribe to touch Events for this app - handlerMethod called when app is touched subscribe(app, appTouchMethod)

     // all event handler methods must accept an event parameter